zoetyu/workshop-ws-04-24-chrome-extension/README.md

 chrome.storage.sync.set({"enable": enable});
 ```

-What do we have to do when the user turns the extension on or off?
+:question: What do we have to do when the user turns the extension on or off?
 If this were and ```onClick``` method in react, what would you do?

 We will need to:
 * toggle the value of ```enable```